NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

    **Edge Refinements:**

    Select *Edge Refinements* sub-tab and check *Add Edge Refinements* box.
 For the **Refinement Level** use 7 effectively making the building edges have one level finer refinement than the rest of the building surface.
-Similarly, the estimated smallest cell size given in **Approx. Smallest Mesh Size**.
+Similarly, the estimated smallest cell size is given in **Approx. Smallest Mesh Size**.

    .. figure:: figures/we13_EVT_Mesh_EdgeRefinement_tab.svg
       :align: center